MoreKronos/Always-Night-7d2d-Mod/README.md

 - Forces the world time to remain at **night**.
 - The mod is fully compatible with other mods that do not interfere with the time system.
-- Configurable (optional): Change the night duration or world time based on your preference.

 ## Requirements